‘Terminator’ Reboot Lands James Cameron And Tim Miller For 2019 Film

 — Eamonn Rafferty (@eamonnrafferty) January 21, 2017

-After the news of Cameron and Miller’s involvement in the Terminator reboot had broken the Internet, fans of the franchise took to social media to praise the move and said they were hopeful the save-the-future series could be saved.
+After the news of Cameron and Miller’s involvement in the Terminator reboot was announced, fans of the franchise took to social media to praise the move and said they were hopeful the save-the-future series could be saved.

-While 2015’s Terminator Genisys scored only 25 per cent on Rotten Tomatoes’ Tomatometer, the original two Terminator films helmed by Cameron scored 100 per cent and 93 per cent respectively.
-The Terminator reboot will also reportedly be made by Miller, whose directorial debut with Deadpool was a huge success, earning 84 per cent on the Tomatometer and $783 million at the box office worldwide.
+While 2015’s Terminator Genisys scored only 25 percent on Rotten Tomatoes’ Tomatometer, the original two Terminator films helmed by Cameron scored 100 percent and 93 percent respectively.
+The Terminator reboot will also reportedly be made by Miller, whose directorial debut with Deadpool was a huge success, earning 84 percent on the Tomatometer and $783 million at the box office worldwide.

 [Featured Image by Jordan Strauss/AP Images]